mailsac/mailsac-examples/help/missing_mail.rst

 Contacting Support
 ------------------

-Feel free to reach out to support@team.mailsac.com if you need assistance.
+The `Support Forum`_ is available to all customers for assistance or questions.
+Customers with email support included in their plan can contact support@team.mailsac.com.

 Including the following information will help us identify why you are not receiving mail.

-* the IP address of your sending program, or your IP address if sending locally
+* the IP address of your sending server
 * the email addresses you are sending to, and/or the domain you are sending TO
 * the from email addresses, and/or the domain you are sending FROM
-* Did you use an API key, or the website user interface?
 * Time frames when messages were lost.
 A ball park is ok, like, "from 8am - 9am on Dec 3rd GMT we sent 100 messages and only 85 were received" or just "I tried sending 5 messages from 8am - 9am GMT Dec 3rd and none of